-Laws that protect journalists – or lack thereof – vary from country to country, as does admissible as evidence in court.
-But it is your responsibility to know the law, understand the risks you undertake and their possible consequences.
+Laws that protect journalists vary from country to country, as does what counts as admissible evidence in court.
+It is your responsibility to know the law, understand the risks you undertake, and their possible consequences.

 Decide wisely where a good meeting point for you and your sources could be.
 Is it better to see each other in public or in a private environment?
 Should there be people and noises around or is a hidden, abandoned place better?
-Also consider if the area is video surveilled.
-If you are afraid that someone could overhear a sensitive conversation, meet in a loud surrounding.
+Also consider if the area is under video surveillance.
+If you are afraid that someone could overhear a sensitive conversation, meet in loud surroundings.
 Noises make it hard for others (and bugging devices) to listen what you say!

-However, keep records – in written notes, on a computer, or as sound or video recordings – they must be as accurate as possible, dated and filed in such a way that they can be recovered when necessary.
+However, keep records – in written notes, on a computer, or as sound or video recordings – that are as accurate as possible, dated and filed in such a way that they can be recovered when necessary.
 Be crystal-clear about whether the source is in a position to have the information he or she claims.
-Also probe the source about what he or she has really seen, or knows and/or is prepared to say, their motives, and keep a detailed log of what the source actually says – full words, not paraphrases, or a tape, if you can persuade them to make one.
+Also probe the source about what he has seen, and his motives.
+Keep a detailed log of what the source actually says – full words, not paraphrases, or a tape, if you can persuade them to make one.
 Make sure you fully record all interactions with your source, including what you may have discussed around payments requested or made.
 Keep receipts connected with story expenditure.

 Ensure a transparent and honest relationship with your sources.
 Never lie to them or mislead them for any reason.
 Do not make promises you cannot keep, or predict consequences that may not happen.
 Do not get so personally attached to your sources or involved in their problems that you cannot maintain a professional distance.